niallmactaggart94/pokemon_api/README.md

 - **Analytics** - Track user interactions and game metrics (e.g., average score, time spent) using Google Analytics or a similar tool.

+- **Environment Variables** - Currently only one config for the application, in future, I would like to have config with relevant details for each environment (tst/stg/prod).